TheTechOddBug/lon-mirror/README.md

 public-facing fragility display where correctness and stability diverge

-runtime retry and escalation intervention on structured LLM outputs inside the validated example perimeter
+runtime retry and escalation intervention on structured LLM outputs inside the tested example perimeter

 adapter-mediated workflow control with measurable safety dividend in tested runtime scenarios